blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 ---

-Dvaita says Bimba (Brahman) and Pratibimba (Jiva) are eternally different.
+Dvaita says Bimba (Brahman) and Prathibimba (Jiva) are eternally different.
 Advaita says the Upaadhi (medium) is Avidya, and when the Upaadhi is destroyed one unites with Brahman.
 But Dvaita says that when the Upaadhi is destroyed, Jeeva becomes extinct.